Introduction

 How to Create a Business Rule 2.0

-You can create a business rule 2.0 for the forms configured through Forms 2.0 only.
-The product shipped form and the ones not configured through Business Rule 2.0 do not appear in the Rule 2.0 creation list.
-For example, let’s create a rule for the Purchase Order form so that if the customer address is out of California state, then the shipping value should be charged as 200 per order.
+You can create a Business Rule 2.0 for the forms configured through Forms 2.0 only.
+The product shipped form and the ones not configured through Business Rules 2.0 do not appear in the Rule 2.0 creation list.
+For example, let’s create Rules for the following scenarios:

 1. Navigate to the Business Rule 2.0 listing page.